amprasanna/openwhisk-package-watsoniotp/README.md

-# openwhisk-watson-iot-platform
+# openwhisk-watson-iot-platform #

-# This is still in experimental mode.
+# This is still in experimental mode. #

-The `/watson/iotgw` package enables you to send events to the IBM Watson IoT Platform on the behalf of attached devices.
+The `/watson/iotgw` package enables a Watson IoT Platform registered gateway to send events to the IBM Watson IoT Platform, on the behalf of devices attached to the Gateway.

 The package includes the following action: